 Day 1: leaving home, bound for Cedar City, Utah

-Vegas in the early afternoon on Saturday isn't all bright lights and glitz - it's more like just plain gaudy.
+Vegas in the early afternoon on Saturday isn’t all bright lights and glitz – it’s more like just plain gaudy.
 And HOT, and crowded.
 The crush of people proved to be a little much for the kids, and Tall Girl got a bit overwhelmed by it all; we changed our plans to have lunch at one of the casino restaurants and headed for the familiar red-white-and-yellow safe harbor of our beloved In-N-Out Burger.
 I sent Chris a text message telling him where we were, and he replied back commending us for going so far for such foreign food.
 (Tall Paul and I are seriously thinking about a Las Vegas show trip for our wedding anniversary in October, so we’ll try to dine at Margaritaville when we go back on our own.)

 One good thing we noticed pretty quickly once we left California is that gas really did get noticeably less expensive.
 By the time we reached southwestern Utah in the evening, we were seeing per-gallon prices for premium that were less than $4.50; we’re paying more than that for regular at home now.

 One not-so-good thing is that there was something in the air or the natural environment around Cedar City that that seemed to aggravate my allergies; my eyes would not stop watering.

 A photo album from Day 1 is here, but here’s a taste, from the ridiculous (a.k.a. the Las Vegas Strip)…

 After a nice Father’s Day breakfast, we were back on our way.
 We were in four states on Saturday, but today we’d be in Utah all day long.
 I didn’t know the state was quite so big.